sireum/archived-v2-build/readme.md

 Building and Testing Sireum using Sbt
 =====================================

-1. Set `SIREUM_HOME` to point to Sireum's installation directory.
+1. Set the `SIREUM_HOME` environment variable to point to Sireum's installation directory.

 2. Add `SIREUM_HOME/apps/platform/java/bin` to the beginning of the `PATH` environment variable.

+3. Run: `./setup.sh`

-3. Run: `tools/bin/sbt test`
+4. Run: `tools/bin/sbt test`

 Eclipse